Mine and Engineering Surveying

 Engineering surveyors play a key role in the construction industry.
-They ensure that all civil engineering works are placed in their correct position and orientation, with respect to all three dimensions.
-Engineering surveying generally precedes all types of construction associated with roads and bridges, tunnels, buildings, industrial plants and hydraulic engineering.
+They ensure that all civil engineering works are placed in their correct positions and orientations, with respect to all three dimensions.
+Engineering surveying generally precedes all types of constructions associated with roads and bridges, tunnels, buildings, industrial plants and hydraulic engineering.

-In your first year you will complete a mining sciences foundation year that covers all aspects related to planning and supervising the extraction of valuable minerals from the Earth.
-The foundation year provides a pathway to second year studies in extractive metallurgy, mine and engineering surveying, or mining.
+In your first year you will be introduced to all aspects related to planning and supervising the extraction of valuable minerals from the Earth.
+The basics of surveying and geographic information systems (GIS) needed for the second year studies in mine and engineering surveying will also be covered.

-The first two years of the course are taught at the Bentley Campus, while your third year is taught at Curtin’s Western Australian School of Mines in Kalgoorlie, with exposure to real-world environments and practices.
-This major prepares you with the appropriate practical experience for operational management at the quarry manager level.
+The first two years of the course are taught at the Bentley Campus, while the third year is taught at Curtin’s Western Australian School of Mines in Kalgoorlie, with exposure to real-world environments and practices.
+The year at Kalgoorlie prepares you with the appropriate practical experience for operational management at the quarry manager level.

 Entry requirements for Australian and New Zealand students